-As Europe and Britain sit down to discuss the many new policies that will need to be put into practice post-Brexit, one of the proposals causing a great stir is the ETIAS travel authorization - the “travel tax” as it has come to be known - that will be implemented in the year 2021.
+As Europe and Britain keep discussing the many new policies that will need to be put into practice post-Brexit, one of the proposals causing a great stir is the ETIAS travel authorization - the “travel tax” as it has come to be known - that will be implemented from 2021.

-ETIAS, the European Travel Information and Authorisation System, is being developed by the European Union after agreement between the European Parliament and European Commission.
+ETIAS, the European Travel Information and Authorisation System, is being developed by the European Union after an agreement between the European Parliament and European Commission.
 A control immigration system needed to be implemented in Europe similar to that of the US ESTA, Canadian eTA or Australian.

 However, the question remains what does ETIAS mean for Britons?
 Will UK citizens still be able to visit Europe post-Brexit without a visa?
-What will British nationals need to do before travelling to the Schengen Zone?
+What will British nationals need to do before traveling to the Schengen Zone?

 What will Change for UK Citizens who wish to Visit the Schengen Area?